chivalry/meta-python/README.md

 - You're comfortable with your operating systems' command line interface.
 - You're smart.
 I expect much of this will be my outlining the reasons a particular tool or process is a good idea and advising you to take advantage of it, with perhaps a link or Terminal listing to move you in the right direction.
 But if I say something like, "Create a new account on GitHub," you don't need step-by-step instructions here.

-One more assumption that may be true about you but not me.
+One more assumption that may be true about me but not you.
 I've been using Macs for nearly 30 years, but Python is also available for Linux and Windows.
 I'm writing this from a Mac-user's perspective (it's *my* itch, after all).
 So, my further assumption is, if you're not a Mac user, you're smart enough to translate any Mac-specific statements to what works on your platform.
+When I give Mac-only instructions for something, I will try to provide links to the equivalent instructions for Linux and Windows.

 Structure
 ---------